The program has majors that develop student knowledge of a specific field of communication.

 We emphasize ethics and our classes seek to have students identify how their work impacts the world around them.

-In addition to preparing students for an array of jobs, the Department of Communication prepares students for continuing graduate education.
+In addition to giving students the tools needed for an array of jobs, Communication and Journalism programs also prepare students for continuing graduate education.
 Across the majors students acquire strong research, writing, and analytical skills.

 Based near downtown Chicago, our program places students in dynamic internships which provide them with learning experiences integral to future job placement.